awsdocs/aws-powershell-user-guide/doc_source/pstools-discovery-aliases.md

 . ~/.local/share/powershell/Modules/AWSPowerShell.NetCore/3.3.563.1/AWSAliases.ps1
 ```

-To show all Tools for PowerShell aliases, run the following command\.
+To show all AWS Tools for PowerShell aliases, run the following command\.
 This command uses the `?` alias for the PowerShell `Where-Object` cmdlet and the `Source` property to filter for only aliases that come from the `AWSPowerShell.NetCore` module\.

 ```
 PS > Get-Alias | ?
 Source -like "AWSPowerShell.NetCore"